Post by

 In contrast to the other color schemes, a monochromatic color scheme starts and ends with the same color.
 Monochromatic color schemes use different tints and shades of the same color to create a unified look and feel.

 Even though there is no contrast between the colors, monochromatic color schemes usually look clean and polished.
-It also makes it easy to change your colors' dark or bright ones.
+It also makes it easy to change your dark or bright colors.
 Color schemes with only one color are definitely unique.
 They look great with modern designs that use a lot of white, gray, earthy colors and straight lines.

 Analogous Color Scheme

-The color scheme of analogous consists of one dominant color and its two adjacent colors on the color wheel.
-It's a three-color scheme that may be expanded to five by using two colors from the second and third quadrants.
-Similar color schemes tend to look softer because there aren't as many colors that look different from each other.
+The color scheme consists of one dominant color and two adjacent colors on the color wheel.
+It’s a three-color scheme that may be expanded to five by using two colors from the second and third quadrants.
+Similar color schemes tend to look softer because there aren’t as many colors that look different from each other.

 One of the most amazing aspects of combining similar hues is that they generate a great sense of flow.
 It's virtually seamless, and there are various combinations you may employ to build a specific style or invoke a specific mood.